Bayern Munich are Bundesliga champions again, and Michael Olise is making his Ballon d'Or case in real time

 Harry Kane, with three Bundesliga hat-tricks and ten penalties scored from ten taken, has been the headline act throughout.
 But increasingly, with the Champions League semi-finals now approaching against PSG, the name that comes up in the same breath as the England captain is the one wearing number 25, the 24-year-old from Hammersmith who just led the entire Bundesliga in assists.

 Michael Olise is having the season of his life.
-In the Bundesliga this season, Olise has 12 goals and 20 assists in 28 appearances.
-The assists lead the league, six clear of his nearest competitor, his own teammate Luis Díaz.
-Across all competitions, he has 18 goals and 29 assists in 44 matches.
+In the Bundesliga this season, Olise has 15 goals and 21 assists in 28 appearances.
+The assists lead the league, four clear of his nearest competitor, Borussia Dortmund’s Julian Ryerson.
+Across all competitions, the French man has 22 goals and 31 assists in 52 matches.

 Olise is a left-footed right winger who cuts inside through tight spaces with a tempo and a directness that very few players in Europe replicate.
 He grew up idolising Neymar, and you can see it in the way he moves with the ball.
 The quick turns, the change of pace when he seems to have nowhere to go, the ability to carry at full speed in areas where most players would slow down or lay it off.
 What's evolved at Bayern, compared to Crystal Palace, is the final product.